tpoisot/DataSharingPaper/DataSharing-MS.md

 bring answers to our questions, and much better, questions to our answers.
 After serving us so well, they deserve better than to be *archived*.

-Making data sharing the rule rather than the expection should be encouraged.
-Yet it does not mean that we should look down on the generation of new data.
-**Continue this §**.

 **Acknowledgments**:
 We thank Karthik Ram for offering us the opportunity to write this paper, and many people who gave feedback during the writing.
 This paper was developed in